Cyril-Grelier/gc_wvcp_cp/src/README.md

 ### Primal model: decision variables, search strategies and heuristics

-The primal model exposes 3 types of variables:
+The primal model exposes the following variables:

+- the color of each vertex
-- the number of colors to open (a single variable)
+- the number of opened colors (colors including at least one vertex)
 - the weight of each color
-- the color of each vertex.
+- the dominant vertex of each color (the heaviest vertex of the color with smallest id)
+- the score of the coloring

 The following options set the search and restart strategies